zentrocdot/wapscan/README.md

 <p align="justify">wapscan is the base apllication. wapscan_beacon and wapscan_oui offer further informations.
 Sometimes it is of interest how often an access point is sending the beacon.
 This is monitored by wapscan_beacon.
 It can also be of interest to know the hardware on which the access point runs.
 The is realised by wapscan_oui.</p>

+<p align="justify">The wireless access point scanner is well tested on für wlan on 2.4 GHz.
+Wlan on 5 GHz were not of interest up to now.
+So it has also be tested a little bit more.</p>

 ## Prerequisites

 <p align="justify">The wireless access point scanner will run on Linux Mint and should be also run on Linux Ubunto and also on Debian like operating systems.
 I developed